 According to a detailed history of Dickson Hill by Mary Ann Mihorean, published in 1985, it is stated: "Another frame house, still standing on the hill [81 Dickson Hill Road], is believed to date back to the time of the mill's construction and was used as a home by early millers."
 This would place the date of construction of 81 Dickson Hill road in the early to mid-1840s.
 However, a long-time owner of the house, Mildred Sherwood, provided a date of construction of 1864.
 That was the same year of John Dickson's death, so that fact casts some doubt on the 1864 date of construction.
 Another question posed by research into this property is whether the existing one-and-a-half storey frame house was the Dickson residence or the other one related to the mill operation.
 The house at 81 Dickson Hill is larger than a typical mill worker's cottage, which gives some weight to the proposition that this may be the former home of John Dickson and his family from the 1840s.
-According to the 1891 census, John Lehman, miller, tenant, occupied a 6-room, two-storey frame house on the property (the census did not distinguish between one-and-a-half and two-storeys).
-The dwelling described could be the house at 81 Dickson Hill gasociated with it.
+According to the 1891 census, John Lehman, miller and tenant, occupied a 6-room, two-storey frame house on the property (the census did not distinguish between one-and-a-half and two-storeys).
+The dwelling described could be the house at 81 Dickson Hill Road.
+In any case, the house was on the mill property and was therefore historically associated with it.